BelledonneCommunications/linphone-iphone/README.md

 Enter the Beta :
-- Download TestFlight from the App Store and log in it with your apple-id -Tap the public link on your iOS device.
-The public link : https://testflight.apple.com/join/LUlmZWjH -Touch View in TestFlight or Start Testing.
+- Download TestFlight from the App Store and log in it with your apple-id
+- Tap the public link on your iOS device.
+The public link : https://testflight.apple.com/join/LUlmZWjH
+- Touch View in TestFlight or Start Testing.
 You can also touch Accept, Install, or Update for Linphone app.
--And voilà !
+- And voilà !
 You can update your beta version with the same public link when a new one is available

 Send a crash report :
  - It is done automatically by TestFlight